fc883388/re2-wiki/Install.md

 make testinstall</pre>
 (On BSD systems, use `gmake` instead of `make`.)

 Bazel and CMake are also supported.
-The latter enables generation of Visual Studio and Xcode projects as well as MinGW and MSYS makefiles.
+The latter enables generation of Visual Studio and Xcode projects as well as Cygwin, MinGW and MSYS makefiles.
 Bug reports and/or fixes are welcome!

 Your compiler must support C++11.
 In particular, the DFA execution engine depends on C++11 atomics.<br>
 _Visual Studio users: You need Visual Studio 2013 or later.
 Building a DLL is not currently supported._